 An artist who is intuitively feeling the present moment in his creation would have to be, to some degree, assuming the role of the observer.
 That person would be experiencing the P-A narrative and expressing in his/her art a response to one or all of Three Great Questions: Where am I?
 Who am I? and Why am I here?

 In the following review of the Austrian film Revanche (revenge) by filmmaker Götz Spielmann (who wrote and directed the film) we can sense that awareness.
 “The perception is that of a distant but sympathetic witness, who is incapable of being agitated because he has already unraveled the mystery at the center of things.
 Who is this all-knowing, unseen entity whose perspective we’re invited to share?”[i]

 The phrase “incapable of being agitated” is a good definition of being in response as opposed to reacting, of being the observer as opposed to being caught up in the illusion of P-B.

-The reviewer feels that we can watch this film without having our own false self energy centers becoming triggered and thereby projecting our own issues onto the screen.
-Although detached from the illusion of this P-B story, we can still feel compassion for those caught up in the self-destructive impulses that define the human condition.
+Although we may eventually become detached from the illusion of the P-B story ourselves, we still feel compassion for those caught up in the self-destructive impulses that define the human condition.

 Find a much more in-depth discussion in books by Roy Charles Henry.